suntoes/ez-snek-game/README.md

 After some time, someone recommend me some documentation, and then I figured out that my learning path was a bit off.
 And that was going straight to react without learning proper DOM.

-A few days later, just when I've just finished the introduction part of the documentation to DOM, I had got to coding right away, and this is the result from my code spree redemption.
+A few days later, just when I've just finished the introduction part of the documentation to DOM, I had got to coding right away, and this is the result of my recent code spree redemption.

 ### What I've learned from this is...
 There are hella lot of real deal hefty documentation out there that I've got to read.